How to panel a wall: DIY wall panelling in 6 easy steps

-DIY wall paneling is a cheap and easy way to transform any room in your home by making your walls look a little more interesting.
+DIY wall panelling is a cheap and easy way to transform any room in your home by making your walls look a little more interesting.
 Wall panels can give any room a bit more depth, and they’ve got that perfect blend of traditional and contemporary style.
 And not only do panels look great and revive your decor, but they can also help cover up any uneven surfaces or walls that may be in need of filling.
-Learn how to panel your walls with our easy guide, and take a look at our pro decorating tools to help you with your wall paneling project.
+Learn how to panel your walls with our easy guide, and take a look at our pro decorating tools to help you with your wall panelling project.

-What wood should I use for paneling?
+What wood should I use for panelling?

-How thick should wall paneling be?
+How thick should wall panelling be?

 To get started, you need to first decide the width and thickness of the MDF you’re going to use.
 Now, this is usually based on personal preference.
-We’d recommend cutting some sample pieces of paneling down and placing them on your wall to select the width and thickness that works best for you.
+We’d recommend cutting some sample pieces of panelling down and placing them on your wall to select the width and thickness that works best for you.

 Is it easy to panel a wall?

-One of the most important (and some would say most challenging) parts of the wall paneling process is getting the measurements just right.
+One of the most important (and some would say most challenging) parts of the wall panelling process is getting the measurements just right.
 Once that’s done and your panels are in place, you’ve just got to follow the standard prep + paint process to get the look you want.

-How do you do wall paneling yourself?
+How do you panel a wall yourself?

 Discover our easy step-by-step DIY guide on how to panel a wall below.